Codes and Frequencies

-The EMODIFF question was asked following a series of either 25 questions (for 2001 and 2003-2004) or 5 questions (for 2002 and 2005-2007) designed to measure the child's difficulties in topic areas covering emotional symptoms, hyperactive behavior, conduct problems, and peer relationships.
+The EMODIFF question was asked following a series of either 25 questions (for 2001 and 2003-2004, and 2019 forward) or 5 questions (for 2002, 2005-2007, and 2010-2018) designed to measure the child's difficulties in topic areas covering emotional symptoms, hyperactive behavior, conduct problems, and peer relationships.
 For these prior questions, the reference period was explicitly defined as the past 6 months.
 While the question wording for EMODIFF did not specify a time period, the Field Representative's Manuals for 2001 and 2003 forward stated, "If parents ask for the time period for this question, tell them it is also for the past six months."
 For 2010, in addition to EMODIFF, there is a separate question about children's mental health that specifically asks a yes or no question about whether the sample child had difficulties with emotions, concentration, behavior, or getting along with others during the past 6 months (EMODIFFYN).

 As discussed in more detail below, EMODIFF was part of the Strengths and Difficulties Questionnaire Extended (SDQ-EX) which, according to the 2001 and 2003-2004 Manuals, was included "to monitor emotional and behavioral problems in children and the impact that these problems have on children's lives."
 More specifically, in these years, EMODIFF began a section of the SDQ-EX which the NHIS Survey Descriptions describe as "extended questions that provide information on the duration of a child's problem and the impact that problem has on the child and his/her family."

-From 2008 forward, only the question for the variable EMODIFF was included in the Child Mental Health Brief Questionnaire section of the survey.
+From 2008-2009, only the question for the variable EMODIFF was included in the Child Mental Health Brief Questionnaire section of the survey.
 The Field Representative's Manual for 2008 noted that all other SDQ questions were removed from the NHIS because of lack of funding.